 There is limited information available on the use of Medona+more

 10mg Tablet in patients with kidney disease.
 Please consult your doctor....

 Medona 10mg Tablet is probably unsafe to use in patients wit+more

 h liver disease and should be avoided.
 Please consult your doctor....

 Frequently asked questions for Medroxyprogesterone

-Medona contains medroxyprogesterone which is a synthetic, steroid hormone, similar to but not same as progesterone, so, it is a non-bio-identical hormone.
+Medona is a medicine which contains a synthetic, steroid hormone similar to but not same as progesterone, so, it is a non-bio-identical hormone.

 Q. Can I take Medona with paracetamol (acetaminophen)?